British Rail Class 86: Anglia Railways/One

 On 1 April 2004, the Anglia Railways franchise ended and the franchise was merged with the other operators in East Anglia to form the new Greater Anglia franchise operated by One.
 With this came the news that the Class 86 fleet would progressively be replaced by Class 90 locomotives, cascaded from Virgin Trains.
-The first day of the new franchise saw two Class 90 locomotives unveiled in the new franchisee's 'One' livery.
-However, despite this announcement, one Class 86 locomotive, no. 86235, was authorised a complete overhaul.
-As such, this locomotive became the last to receive classified repairs.
+The first day of the new franchise saw two Class 90 locomotives unveiled in the new franchisee's One livery.
+However, despite this announcement, one Class 86 locomotive, no. 86235, was authorised a complete overhaul; this became the last locomotive to receive classified repairs.

 For the first few months of the new franchise, all of the Class 86 fleet was retained, to insure against reliability issues with the new Class 90 locomotives.
-However, in October 2004, the fleet was reduced to just six examples, these being nos.
-86218/232/234/235/246/260.
-The rest were withdrawn, but three (nos.
-86217/223/250) were subsequently sold to Fragonset Railways.
+However, in October 2004, the fleet was reduced to just six examples; (Note: Numbers 86218/232/234/235/246/260) the rest were withdrawn, but three (Note: Numbers 86217/223/250.) were sold subsequently to Fragonset Railways.
 By December, the fleet stood at just two operational locomotives, these being nos.
 86235 Crown Point and 86246 Royal Anglian Regiment.
-These were the last two locomotives to receive classified repairs and consequently were the most reliable, in theory at least.

-It was originally planned to withdraw these final two locomotives on 31 December 2004.
-However, all did not go to plan, as the replacement Class 90 locomotives did not prove to be as reliable as hoped.
+It was originally planned to withdraw these final two locomotives on 31 December 2004; however, all did not go to plan, as the replacement Class 90 locomotives did not prove to be as reliable as hoped.
 Therefore, two locomotives were reprieved until at least March 2005.
 A final twist saw no. 86232 repaired, replacing no. 86246, which had again suffered from a serious failure.
 A third locomotive, no. 86234, was also repaired and briefly returned to traffic in April 2005, but was later stored again after failing.
 The last two locomotives (nos.
 86232/235) saw occasional use when insufficient Class 90 locomotives were available.
 By mid-2005, no. 86232 was out of use and no. 86235 was operational but not used.
 The final use of the class came on 17 September 2005, when no. 86235 was used on several Norwich-London return trips to mark its retirement from service.
 This brought an end to 40 years of Class 86-hauled passenger trains.

 Colas Rail

-86701 joined the Colas Rail fleet and was painted into the Colas Rail yellow and orange livery in October 2012.
-This, however, was short lived, as it was withdrawn from mainline use in January 2013.
-In 2015, it was used for contractual work at Ilford depot.
+86701 joined the Colas Rail fleet and was painted into their yellow and orange livery in October 2012; this, however, was short lived, as it was withdrawn from main line use in January 2013.
+In 2015, it was used for contractual work at Ilford Depot.
 In March 2016, it was transferred to Europhoenix, where it was subsequently exported to Bulgaria for further use.